ellis-ward/ellis-ward.github.io/_posts/2020-05-22-allotmentday3.md

 *Day2 blueberries, cranberries, rasberries, whiteberries, cabbage, onion<br>
 *Day1 runner beans, rhubarb <br><br>

 I also got another peice of friendly advise off another allotmenteer.
 Get a shed but don't buy a cheap one because apparently it's the best investment and his was a labour of love if I want to go and have a look at it.
 Needless to say I haven't.
 AND he also decided to critique my sign and tell me that "Gaynor and Ellis'" is not grammatically correct and that it should have an "s" on the end.
-I just did my fake laugh and said we'll have to agree to disgree, because I didn't want to look like a wolly if I trully was wrong but I've asked my super sister in law and I was right.
+I just did my fake laugh and said we'll have to agree to disgree, because I didn't want to look like a wolly if I trully was wrong.
+I then couldn't let it drop so asked my super sister in law and big bro and I was right, of course!
 I won't forget to tell him. <br><br>

 Oh and apparently mum got fed up of waiting and has ordered a shed...
 I cannot elaborate on this though as that's all I know.